ALBAUC/EcoSec/README.md

-# SOIS
+# EcoSec-Ontology
-A Sustainability Ontology for IoT devices and their Security mechanisms
+An Ontology for the Sustainability of IoT devices and their Security mechanisms